Savjee/savjee.be/src/site/posts/2021/2021-06-29-building-killer-nas-with-old-rackable-server.md

 And that concludes my adventure of buying an old server and retrofitting it with modern hardware.
 This has been a very hands-on project, but I think it has been worth it.

 Would I recommend it?
 Absolutely.
 If you can buy a server on the cheap, have the necessary skills to cut metal, and have a bit of patience, go for it!
 Otherwise, stick with a pre-built NAS.

+## Related Content
+For a fascinating look at the future of data storage, watch: [Why DNA Data Storage is the Future](https://www.youtube.com/watch?v=aPWA-n9oo4k).